Skip to content

 It is likely the R&A won’t be able to welcome as many spectators to the Fylde coast that time around, which means fewer tickets sold.
 The prices hikes for 2027 would’ve happened regardless, but one ponders if both the expected attendance of the next two championships, plus significant admission fee increases, could offset the deficit of an Open at Lytham.

 Anyway.
 If you are lucky enough to get pulled from the ballot and can withstand the £190 hit, I can’t imagine you’ll begrudgingly walk out of the gates, complaining of a bad time.
-The Open is one of the great events in sport, and barring a washout, the new ticket prices can still deliver value on a day where you can be there from dawn until dusk.
+The Open, particularly at the home of golf, is one of the great events in sport, and barring a washout, the increased ticket prices can still deliver value on a day where you can be there from dawn until dusk.

 NOW READ: Could we see women entering The Open?